haakonaareskjold/FreeChampionRotations/README.md

   `composer install --no-dev`
 - for testing built-in webserver can be used to run the app \
   `php -S localhost:8080 -t public/`
+   - Might require to adjust the datetime according to servers timezone, is currently set to UTC +1

 ## About the project